HearSys/comm4child_landmarks/README.md

         * Optional: F1 score generation based on 2D images, with different model: To generate Weighted F1 score of different model trained with different quantity of volumes.
         * Optional: load author provided F1 score CSV, to compare classification performance among different networks : To quicly see the df_f1scores of different provided trained model.
       * Distance: run on the 3D volume
-        * **Sliding Window process**: to generate probability map, here needs to wait some mintutes and the generated probability map is large size.
+        * Sliding Window process: to generate probability map, here needs to wait some mintutes and the generated probability map is large size.
-        * **load trained probability map for calcuate the landamrk coordinates: for 3 classes**: to load the probability map generated.
+        * load trained probability map for calcuate the landamrk coordinates: for 3 classes: to load the probability map generated.
         * predicted landmark localization: calculate the predicted coordinates by center mass of the probability map.
         * distance calculation: with 0.3mm image spacing: to calculate the distance in mm between the predicted landmark and the ground truth.
         * visualisation: compare with the ground truth landmark: Visualize the localization precision on the images.